EZXInc/ezx-sample-py/README.md

 Sample Application to demonstrate how to use the EZX iServer API.
 This is a limited example showing how the EZX Python API is used to send orders and process the responses from the iServer and the Exchanges.

+Requires Python 3.8 or higher.

-# Dependencies and Installation
+Dependencies and Installation

+1. Clone this repository

-Install the EZX iServer API (ezx-pyapi).
+2. Install the EZX iServer API (ezx-pyapi):
 ```python
 pip install ezx-pyapi
 ```

-Then clone this repository to get the sample app.
+# run the sample app

 # Running the Sample Application